IPNEWPAY/doc-acq/docs/pct/settings/account/mfa/configure-mfa.md

 ## Enabling

-1. **Log In to ShellHub**: Access your ShellHub account using your credentials.
+1. **Log In to Newpay Docs**: Access your Newpay Docs account using your credentials.

 2. **Navigate to Settings Page**: Go to the Settings page by clicking on your profile icon and selecting "Settings".